Ksreyan0725/My_personal_portfolio/README.md

 ## 📊 Version Information

+Current Version: **1.1.1**
-The portfolio uses git commit count for version tracking.
-Current version is displayed in the Settings Panel under the App section.
+- Version tracking is displayed in the Settings Panel under the App section.
+- Updates are automatically detected and prompted via the Service Worker.

 ## 📄 License